TheochemUI/eOn/docs/source/user_guide/kdb.md

     "keywords": "eOn Kinetic Database, KDB, aKMC acceleration, process recycling, tsase"
 ---

-# Kinetic Database
+# Kinetic database

 One of the bottlenecks in an aKMC simulation is performing the saddle point searches.
-The kinetic database has been demonstrated by {cite:t}`kdb-terrellDatabaseAtomisticReaction2012` to ameliorate this cost by storing information about processes as they are found and using it to predict future saddle points.
+The kinetic database of {cite:t}`kdb-terrellDatabaseAtomisticReaction2012` stores information about processes as they are found and uses it to predict future saddle points.

 In the following figure, the hydrogen of a carboxyl group on an Au(111) surface transfers to the other oxygen (a).
 In this process, the hydrogen is determined